Foreign Legion in the Balkans: 1915-1919

 General Franchet d’Espèrey in 1918.

-End of the War and return to Salonika (October-December 1918)
+End of the War and Return to Salonika

-Meanwhile, the Ottoman Empire signed the armistice with the Allies (October 30), followed by Austria-Hungary on November 4.
+Meanwhile, the Ottoman Empire signed an armistice with the Allies on October 30, followed by Austria-Hungary on November 4.

-On November 16, the 1er RMA and the Legion Company left Monastir by rail and were transported to Naoussa, a Greek city halfway between Florina and Salonika.
-South-east of the city, near the village of Rupan (Stenimachos), the units would take a rest for three weeks, until December 7.
-The 3rd Battalion of the regiment was definitively disbanded in the meantime, except for the 3e CM.
+On November 16, the 1er RMA and Legion Company left Monastir by rail for Naoussa, a Greek city between Florina and Salonika.
+Southeast of Naoussa, near Rupan (Stenimachos), the units rested and refitted for three weeks, until December 7.
+The 3rd Battalion 1er RMA was disbanded during this time, except for the 3e CM.

-On December 11, the legionnaires and the zouaves finally reached Salonika and were sent to Camp Franchet d’Espèrey (the former Camp Zeitenlik).
-But not for long.
-Two days later, their last mission would begin.
+On December 11, the legionnaires and zouaves arrived in Salonika at Camp Franchet d’Espèrey – formerly Camp Zeitenlik.
+However, two days later, their final mission began.

 Odessa in Russia (December 1918 – April 1919)

-In 1914, the Russian Empire of Tsar Nicholas II went to war against Germany and Austria-Hungary to help Serbia, its ally.
-The Russians fought with the Germans in East Prussia or with the Turks in the Caucasus.
-In 1916, four brigades of the Russian Expeditionary Force were formed to deploy to France and to the Salonika front.
-But the war was very unpopular in Russia and therefore, in March 1917, a revolution flared up.
-Tsar Nicholas II abdicated.
-Russia had become a republic, which saw yet another revolution in November.
-This time, the Bolshevik Revolution.
-In March 1918, the latter signed peace in Brest-Litovsk with the Germans.
+In 1914, the Russian Empire under Tsar Nicholas II entered war against Germany and Austria-Hungary to aid Serbia, its ally.
+Russians battled Germans in East Prussia and Turks in the Caucasus.
+In 1916, four brigades of the Russian Expeditionary Force deployed to France and Salonika.
+Yet war’s unpopularity sparked a revolution in March 1917, forcing the Tsar’s abdication.
+Russia turned republic, then faced the Bolshevik Revolution in November.
+In March 1918, the Bolsheviks signed the Brest-Litovsk peace treaty with Germany.

-Afterwards, a civil war began in Russia, particularly between the Red Army of the Bolsheviks and the anti-Bolshevik White Armies.
-An Allied intervention in Russia was therefore organized in 1918.
-To support the White Army in the south of the country – in the Crimea and in southern Russia (Ukraine today), the French decided to intervene by the Black Sea with forces stationed in Salonika.
+A civil war erupted, pitting the Bolshevik Red Army against anti-Bolshevik White Armies.
+In response, an Allied intervention in Russia was organized in late 1918 in support of the Whites.
+It took place from different directions.
+The French decided to intervene mainly by the Black Sea, with the forces stationed in Salonika.

-On January 21, 1919, the 1er RMA, except the legionnaires and the 3e CM, left Odessa for military operations carrying out in the countryside north of the city; the 3e CM rejoined the regiment on February 16.
-Since that day, the Legion Company had been the only element of the 1er RMA to remain in Odessa.
+On January 21, 1919, the 1er RMA – minus the Legion Company and 3e CM – left Odessa for operations north in the countryside.
+The 3e CM rejoined the regiment on February 16, leaving the Legion Company as the 1er RMA’s sole unit in Odessa.

 Foreign Legion - Company - Map - 1918 - Salonika - Odessa

-In April 1919, the approach of the Red Army, mutinies in the ranks of the White Armies and the hostility of the local population compelled General Franchet d’Espèrey to end the southern intervention and to evacuate the Allied troops (French and Greeks).
+In April 1919, Red Army advances, White Army mutinies, and local hostility forced General Franchet d’Espèrey to halt the southern intervention and withdraw Allied troops – French and Greeks.

 Conclusion